Automattic/wp-calypso/client/components/search/README.md

 ### onSearchChange (optional)
 This is only necessary if `delaySearch` is being used to delay a fetch callback, but you want to respond immediately to the updated value (e.g., show that the user is currently searching).
 Passes in a string matching the value of the field or `false` when the search field is closed.

+### onSearchClose (optional)
+Callback to fire when search input is closed.
+Useful for styling of elements and used to detect that the user wants to finish searching without expecting results.

 ### analyticsGroup
 We track usage of the search component, so we need to know where search is being used.
 E.g., "Posts" for the search instance in the Posts page.